amplitude/amplitude-dev-center/docs/experiment/sdks/php-sdk.md

 | `apiKey` | required | The server [deployment key](../general/data-model.md#deployments) which authorizes fetch requests and determines which flags should be evaluated for the user. |
 | `config` | optional | The client [configuration](#configuration) used to customize SDK client behavior. |

-!!!tip "Flag Polling Interval"
-    Use the `flagConfigPollingIntervalMillis` [configuration](#configuration_1) to determine the time flag configs take to update once modified (default 30s).

 #### Configuration

 You can configure the SDK client on initialization.